Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 There are two essentially different ways:

-machine working by just installing VirtualBox on your system, which is a free of charge product from Sun Microsystems.
+machine working by just installing VirtualBox on your system, which is a free product from Sun Microsystems.
 Please go to the

 VirtualBox site to get more info and download the